 The long-term rate of return assumption represents the expected long-term rate of earnings on the funds invested, or to be invested, to provide for the benefits included in the benefit obligations.
 That assumption is based on several factors including historical market index returns, the anticipated long-term allocation of plan assets, the historical return data for the trust funds, plan expenses and the potential to outperform market index returns.
-The actual investment losses for our qualified defined benefit plans during 2022 of \$(5.9) billion based on an actual rate of return of approximately (18)% reduced plan assets more than the \$1.9 billion expected return based on our long-term rate of return assumption.
+The actual investment return for our qualified defined benefit plans during 2023 was approximately 7.00%.